By Dr. Mercola

 Granted, the featured review is rebuking vitamin D supplements only.
 They're not trying to claim that vitamin D deficiency doesn't have any repercussions for your health.
 On the contrary, it supports the notion that sun exposure is your best source of vitamin D, as your skin naturally creates it in response to UV radiation.

 However, many people, especially those living in northern latitudes, are simply unable to get the necessary sun exposure needed to maintain clinically relevant vitamin D levels of 50-70 ng/ml year-round.

 Vitamin D Synthesis Is Unlikely During Winter Months...

-The US map below shows the likelihood of vitamin D synthesis during February.
-My Vitamin D Resource page also contains maps showing vitamin D synthesis in various US states for the rest of the year.
+The U.S. map below shows the likelihood of vitamin D synthesis in various states during each month of the year.
 As you'll see, even if you live in the southernmost states, optimal vitamin D synthesis will not occur until June!

 I firmly believe that UVB exposure is a far healthier way to optimize your vitamin D levels, but if you can't use the sun or a safe tanning bed then it is best to use an oral supplement, but please recognize that it's an inferior choice.